epichb/PremiumArr/README.md

 Feel free to submit issues or pull requests for improvements or bug fixes.

 ## Improvements to come
-- [ ] Monitor how long a DL is 'moving to cloud' and retry if it takes too long (more than 10min?)
 - [ ] Add support for Sonarr, Radarr, Lidarr, ...
 API to mark downloads as failed
   - [ ] Maybe fake the NZBGet API to be easy integrated in Sonarr, Radarr, Lidarr, ...
 - [ ] Maybe add a WebUI to see the status
 - [ ] Remove Lists and use solely the DB (where it fits)
-- [ ] Think about a state machine for the Downloads so the next step per download is clear
+- [ ] Think about a state machine for the Downloads so the next step per download is clear (and fallbacks in state are easy to implement)
 - [ ] Add a way to pause downloads
-- [ ] Add a Sheduler to download files at a specific time
+- [ ] Add a Scheduler to download files at a specific time

 ## Latest Changes
 - [X] Add real logging (with levels) (currently only print statements)
+- [X] Monitor how long a DL is 'Moving to cloud' and retry if it takes too long (more than 15min)
+- [X] Find downloads that are 'somehow lost' e.g. the user removed them before they got downloaded it from the cloud downloader and again upload them do the web downloader